-European Versions - Space Ace was licensed to Atari for production and manufacturing in Europe.
+European Versions - In 1984, Space Ace was licensed to Atari for production and manufacture in Europe.
 The cabinet is very similar to

 the Cinematronics release, but the hardware, including the laserdisc player, is totally different.
 Atari sub-licensed Space Ace to Sidam

-for production and manufacturing in Italy.
+for production and manufacture in Italy.
 Most of the hardware for the Sidam version is the same as the Atari version, but the

 cabinet design is completely different.
-Space Ace ('91) was licensed to Atari for production and manufacturing in Europe.
-Atari
+In 1992, Space Ace was licensed to Brent Leisure for production in most of Europe, and to

-sub-licensed Space Ace ('91) to Elettronolo for production and manufacturing in Italy.
+Elettronolo for production in Italy, as conversion kits for their Dragon's Lair II games.
 Most of the hardware for the Elettronolo version

-was the same as the Atari version, as well as the cabinet itself.
+is the same as the Brent Leisure version, as well as the cabinet itself.

-Monitor Swap - If the monitor in your Dragon's Lair, Space Ace, or Thayer's Quest is not up to your liking, you can replace it with a 19"
+Monitor to TV Swap - If the monitor in your Dragon's Lair, Space Ace, or Thayer's Quest is not up to your liking, you can replace it with a

-68705 Bypass Mod - An update for older rev. A Dragon's Lair / Space Ace PCBs.
+68705 Bypass Modification - An update for early version 1 Dragon's Lair / Space Ace PCBs.
 See the

 68705 Bypass Modification page for more information.

 for your environment.
-Check out Shaun Wood's Dragon's Lair Volume Control Hack.
+See the Dragon's Lair / Space Ace PCB Volume Control Hack.

-learn more about this, see Jeff Kulczycki's info on the Engineering Mode for Space Ace.
+learn more about this, see the Space Ace Engineering Mode page.